Myddna/aoc/README.md

 You should receive a lengthy text of characters '(' and ')'.
 If this works you are set to start.

+#### This fork's Alternative: using dotenv
+Create a .env file at root's project.
+Fill it with your environment variable

+    AOC_COOKIE='session=34543c7465645f5fdf...4e436254bca92710;'

+The solve util has been modified to use dotenv and retrieve the environment variable.
+For security, this .env file is ignored on .gitignore.

 ### Run